ocular-d/styleguide-editorial/docs/examples-placeholders.md

 When examples that the user is expected to replace occurs in a block of code, do the following:

-- make it all caps.
+- Make it all caps.
 For example, *ACCOUNT*
 - Format it as *italics*
-- separate words with underscores.
+- Separate words with underscores.
 For example, *ACCOUNT_ID*
 - Do not use other symbols like `$`, or `{}`
 - After the sample code, instruct the user to replace placeholder values

 :::warning Italics in code blocks
 Some markup languages, especially markdown, do not allow to apply special formatting inside code blocks.
 In that case, apply the allowed formatting, leaving special formatting for the replacement instructions.

 For more information on how to deal with code using Markdown, see the [Markdown Styleguide](https://ocular-d.github.io/styleguide-markdown/code.html "Link to ocular-d Markdown Styleguide").
 :::